ekiefl/ekiefl.github.io/_posts/psim/2020-04-24-psim-theory.md

 contact", but rather, an "area of contact"._

 With the assumptions laid out, let's begin.
-The most important thing to realize is that throughout a ball's trajectory, it will always be in any of these 4 different modes: **sliding, rolling, spinning, or stationary**.
-The physics is different for each of these cases, so we tackle them piecewise from least to most complicated.
+The most important thing to realize is that throughout a ball's trajectory, it will always be in any of these 4 different **modes**: **sliding, rolling, spinning, or stationary**.
+The physics is different for each of these cases, so I tackle them piecewise from least to most complicated.

 ### - Case 1: Stationary